Felipe Jácome

 Jan C. Schlegel

 German photographer Jan C. Schlegel’s black-and-white images capture the profound beauty and delicate fragility of life.
 Known for captivating portraits and still-lifes, Schlegel’s work reveals the bare essence of his subjects.
-Whether it is a portrait of a person, jellyfish, phytoplankton, or tulip, each image is filled with a tender and quiet intimacy.
+Whether it is a portrait of a person, a jellyfish, phytoplankton, or a tulip, each image is filled with a tender, quiet intimacy.
 Schlegel uses traditional photographic printing methods.
 Each hand-toned and printed platinum print is a meditation in stillness, craft, and artistic vision.
 Of his series My Secret Garden, which captures tulips in various stages of bloom, Schlegel writes,

 “The title My Secret Garden reflects a private space of discovery, where visual language becomes a way to process feelings and reflect on what it means to be close, to be vulnerable, and to observe.
 Across many cultures, gardens have symbolized harmony, paradise, and personal growth.
 Tulips, too, carry layers of meaning—grace, love, the fleeting nature of life.
 This body of work is not about flowers alone.
 It’s about the quiet, sometimes uncertain journey of opening up to beauty—where it’s found, and where it leads.”